isaiahnoelsalazar/my-website_old/README.md

 # Hello.
-Welcome to my website.
+Welcome to my website's GitHub repository.
 My website also offers an Android dependency and a NuGet package as well.
 ## Android dependency
 - Add JitPack in settings.gradle